Why family support can assist recovery from addiction

 It is also common to be angry with the addict for what they have done to themselves and the family, cutting them out of family life because it’s too hard to believe any claims to being clean.
 These feelings can be applicable where a loved one is dealing with stress, anxiety or a range of mental health issues.
 Rebuilding relationships that have been damaged so badly may be more ably attempted with professional help.

-Recovery is a long process
+Addiction recovery is a long process

 The support that a family provides to a patient recovering from an addiction or mental health condition is essential to their success.
 Recovery is long and difficult but there is plenty of help available.
 From group and individual therapy to supportive and dynamic recovery workshops, it is possible to build a strong family unit once again.